jzy95310/CS229-Fall-2018-Final-Report/README.md

 # CS229-Fall-2018-Final-Report

 # In this project, we are trying to train a prediction model for bridge performance under earthquakes with supervised learning.
+We include several predictors such as materials, bridge age, structural type, earthquake magnitude and the distance between the bridge and the epicenter.